Moist Red Velvet Cupcakes

-Another interesting find for me was that although the red velvet original recipe is known to be American, it was actually not frosted with cream cheese frosting.
-Rather it was made with a French butter icing called roux icing, which is very time-consuming to make but really light and fluffy.
-The cream cheese frosting is just a modern variation that over the years has become the most associated with moist red velvet cupcakes or cakes.
+Another interesting find for me was that, although the original red velvet recipe is known to be American, it was not actually frosted with cream cheese frosting.
+Rather, it was made with a French butter icing called roux icing, which is very time-consuming to make but really light and fluffy.
+The cream cheese frosting is just a modern variation that, over the years, has become the most associated with moist red velvet cupcakes or cakes.

 Ingredients and substitutes

-- Buttermilk - You can make homemade buttermilk in 5 mins so don't look for substitutes
+- Buttermilk – You can make homemade buttermilk in 5 mins, so don’t look for substitutes.

 Cupcakes